 Amazon first launched its luxury beauty portal in 2013, and recently, the sales for health and beauty have soared, hitting $1.9 billion in Q2 2018 and increasing 23% each year.
 With this said, our data separates the health and beauty segments.
 This is an important distinction because while the markets for products like skincare and supplements may have some overlap, for advertising purposes, they may not be that complimentary.
 With that said, even taking health out of the equation, Beauty is still performing well in the advertising segment.
 Here are some of the key metrics of note from our data:

-Here are a few observations that should be made with this in mind.
-First, the beauty segment, as well as the other two segments we are going to cover here, all have an average ad spend that is falling in that prime $10,000-$1,000,000 segment.
+The beauty segment, like the other two segments we cover here, has an average ad spend that is falling in that prime $10,000-$1,000,000 segment.
 This means that these sectors may be partially behind that enormous 79% monthly ad spend growth over the last year.

 Another thing worth talking about when it comes to these numbers is the conversion rate.
-When it comes to conversion rates, the average rate you see for ads off Amazon is roughly 1.33%.
+The average rate you see for ads off Amazon is roughly 1.33%.
 When you go onto Amazon, the average is 9.78%.
 The beauty segment manages to eclipse both numbers.

 Here are the metrics of note from Industrial Supplies.